0BananaBig0/from_gcc_to_cpp/docs/Classes.md

    - **Single** argument of the same type (**lvalue reference**): **copy** constructor.
    - **Single** argument of the same type (**rvalue reference**): **move** constructor.
    - **Multiple** arguments: parameterized constructor.
+   - If there is no `explicit` keyword before the called constructor, implicit conversion occurs, and the five rules mentioned above are followed to determine which constructor will be called.
 2. If an object **already exists** and is assigned a new object, the **assignment operator** will be
    called:
    - A **different-type** object: **conversion** operator.
    - Same type (**lvalue reference**): **copy**-assignment operator.
    - Same type (**rvalue reference**): **move**-assignment operator.
+   - If there is no `explicit` keyword before the called assignment operator, implicit conversion occurs, and the four rules mentioned above are followed to determine which assignment operator will be called.

 ### Inheritance